 “The number of Adam’s children, as says the old tradition, was 33 sons and 23 daughters.”

 While we don’t know the exact number of Children Adam and Eve had, it is important to note that his son Seth was born “in his own likeness, and after his image” (Genesis 5:3).
 This means he was of the same character.
-It was not as important to the Bible author to note the quantity of the children as it was the quality of their character.
+We notice that it was not as important to the Bible author to note the quantity of the children as it was the quality of their character.